sergiomsantos/tplot/README.md

   --hist H L?
 [H L? ...]
                         histogram of column(s) H with optional label L --bins N              number of bins
+  --lines               requires that the x-coordinate sequence is increasing
+                        if the -xy option is specified

 Data parsing:
   -d D, --delimiter D   delimiter